Robert Cyril Hamilton Glover Elliot

 His first appointment was at Whitehouse where he was ordained as curate in 1914.
 He was appointed Chaplain to the Forces in 1917, served through the war and was twice mentioned in despatches for performing duties under heavy shellfire.
-Dr. Elliott was with the Ulster Division at the Somme and was holder of the Somme Medal.
+Dr Elliott was with the Royal Irish Rifles at the Second Battle of the Somme in 1918 and was awarded the Somme Medal by the French.
 He returned there in 1967 with other veterans for a commemoration service.

 After Whitehouse he moved to Bangor and then was appointed Rector of All Saints’, Belfast.
 For eight years, from 1930, he was vicar of St Patrick’s, Ballymacarrett, Belfast.
 Known affectionately as “The Big Vicar” – he was a slim 6’9”- his time there coincided with the ‘thirties depression, a difficult period for the many unemployed shipyard workers in his congregation.